 About Harlech Castle

+Over the next few centuries, the castle played an important part in many wars.
 In 1404, Harlech Castle was subject to a siege and captured by rebel Welsh forces led by Owain Glyndwr.
 Glyndwr would hold Harlech Castle for four years, housing a parliament there.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.

 Discover the most outstanding Castles to Visit in the World, from Neuschwanstein to Castel del Monte, Coburg Castle and more, includes interactive world castle list map.

 Discover the very best castles of Wales, from Beaumaris to Harlech Castle and more, includes an interactive map of Welsh castles.